nhusher/naushon/readme.md

   distinct,        // remove duplicate addresses interpose('\n')) // insert newlines between records

-// Read each row from the CVS, transforming it with xform, and writing it to
+// Read each row from the CSV, transforming it with xform, and writing it to
 // the output file:
 Readable.from(eduction(xform, addresses())).pipe(createWriteStream('./out.txt'))